ietf-teep/architecture/draft-ietf-teep-architecture.md

 device and another servicing a different manufacturer, etc. Because different devices and different manufacturers trust different TAMs, the manifest will include different TAMs that support this SP's Untrusted Application and TA.
-Multiple TAMs allow the SP to provide their service and this app (and TA) to multiple different devices.
+Multiple TAMs allow the SP to provide their service and this Untrusted Application (and TA) to multiple different devices.

 When a TEEP Broker receives a request from an Untrusted Application to install a TA, a list of TAM URIs may be provided for that TA, and the request is passed to the TEEP Agent.
-If the TEEP Agent decides that the TA needs to be installed, the TEEP Agent selects a single TAM URI that is consistent with the list of trusted TAMs provisioned on the device invokes the HTTP transport for TEEP to connect to the TAM URI and begins a TEEP protocol exchange.
+If the TEEP Agent decides that the TA needs to be installed, the TEEP Agent selects a single TAM URI that is consistent with the list of trusted TAMs provisioned on the device, invokes the HTTP transport for TEEP to connect to the TAM URI, and begins a TEEP protocol exchange.
 When the TEEP Agent subsequently receives the TA to install and the TA's manifest indicates dependencies on any other trusted components, each dependency can include a list of TAM URIs for the relevant dependency.
 If such dependencies exist that are prerequisites to install the TA,